Thomas Legge: Career

+Death and estate

+Legge died on 12 July 1607 and was buried in Caius College Chapel.
+In his will, he left money to Caius College, which was used to build up the north side of the front court of the school.

 Plays

 Legge is best known for his three-act Latin tragedy of Richardus Tertius or Richard III, which was performed at St John's College in 1579.
 This work is alluded to by Sir John Harington in his Brief Apologie of Poetry as a famous tragedy of this time, and is believed to be the play Cambridge men asked Lord Burghley's permission to substitute in 1592-1593 for the English comedy the queen had requested.

 It is believed that this play was written based on information Legge took from Sir Thomas More's biography of Richard III.
 Because of this, Legge created a Richard who was not deformed and bitter at the world that rejected him, as with the Richard III made famous by Shakespeare, but rather an intelligent man with his own motives and agenda who uses everyone around him to get his way.

 This play appears to be the first real history play written in England, and Legge changed the course of English drama by relying on Holinshed's chronicles as background to his play.
 Legge is also believed to have written a play about the Destruction of Jerusalem around 1577 that was taken from him before it could be made public.